|

 Persian Buttercup bulbs can be overwintered in colder zones.
 In fall when the first frost arrives, cut the foliage back to ground level.

-Dig up the rhizomes clumps and store them in containers filled with vermiculite, peat, or any other appropriate dry medium.
+Dig up the rhizome clumps and store them in containers filled with vermiculite, peat, or any other appropriate dry medium.
 Ensure that the temperature in the containers doesn’t fall below 400 F.

 Related Posts: